Blog

 Consequences of Non-Compliance

-Non-compliance with the CTA can lead to severe consequences.
-Businesses that willfully fail to report accurate beneficial ownership information face daily fines of $500, culminating in a maximum of $10,000, along with the possibility of up to two years in prison.
+Failure to comply with the CTA can lead to severe consequences.
+Companies that willfully fail to report accurate beneficial ownership information can face daily fines of $500, up to a maximum of $10,000, as well as the possibility of up to two years in prison.

 Navigating the intricacies of such a transformative law can be daunting, but with the right guidance from an Austin business law firm like Richards Rodriguez & Skeith, you can position your business for success and compliance in the ever-evolving regulatory landscape.